28 July 2022

 The ‘Best Available Techniques’ for an installation will come from the European BRef (best available technique reference) documents.
 The European Commission produces these best available technique reference documents, or ‘BRef’ notes.
 These are the result of investigative work.
 You need to adhere to BAT protocol if you have an Installation Environmental Permit with the EA.

-The latest changes to the Waste Incineration BAT Conclusions document came in December 2019.
-BAT number 4 in the 2019 Waste Incineration BREF BAT Conclusions requires continuous emissions monitoring for mercury.
+The latest changes to the Waste Incineration (WI) BAT Conclusions document came in December 2019.
+BAT number 4 in the 2019 Waste Incineration BREF BAT Conclusions (or WI BATC) requires continuous emissions monitoring for mercury.
 This is unless you are burning waste with a “proven low and stable mercury content”.

 If this is the case, meaning at least 6 periodic Hg results available and the 6 results are all less than 10 µg/Nm3 Hg, plants can instead do periodic monitoring at a minimum frequency of 6 months (or long-term sampling).

 The new WI BATC document sets levels as 5-20 µg/Nm3 (daily average) or 1-10 µg/Nm3 (long-term sampling).

 The WI Bref BAT Conclusions set a four year transition period, after which all facilities in its scope need to be in compliance.

 Mercury CEMS should be fitted as soon as practicable.
 Once have been fitted, the expectation is that they will become a permanent requirement.

 The above protocol has been agreed by the UK Regulators to be an appropriate method for an operator to demonstrate that their plant is burning waste with a “proven low and stable mercury content” on the basis of the results of periodic mercury monitoring being consistently below a threshold of 10 µg/Nm3.

 The protocol is voluntary and applies on a per-line basis to all non-hazardous waste incinerators and co-incinerators (both new and existing).